-talked in our last post about getting rid of what drains you so you feel more energetic and alive.
+talked in our last post about getting rid of what drains you, so can you feel more energetic and alive.

 Kids aren’t “perfect” any more than we are.
 Your baby resists diaper changes, your two year old runs away from you in the park, your three year old only

 so many obstacles?

-news is, you get stronger and learn invaluable lessons from overcoming those hurdles.
-Life, especially life with children, transforms us for the better,
+news is, you get stronger and learn invaluable lessons from overcoming each of those hurdles.
+Yes, even the tantrums and homework struggles.
+Life,

 The even better news is, life doesn't have to be perfect to be perfectly wonderful.
-The secret is in your attitude.
-If you don't like that and want to fight with life, be my
+The secret is in our attitude.
+If you want to fight with life, be my

 guest.
 There are certainly times when each of us needs to rant about the unfairness of it all.
-But there's wisdom in accepting
+But there is sometimes great wisdom in accepting things

 Life is too short to spend it armored with resistance.
 Even if you want to change something, you’ll be more effective from your centered, loving self than

-from your irritated, fearful self.
+from your angry or frightened self.

-The paradox is that when you can find a way to more love, how you experience the situation will change.
-In fact, sometimes that change in ourselves makes
+The paradox is that when you can find a way towards more love, how you experience the situation will change.
+Our new way of relating to the situation seems

-us so much happier that we might look back in gratitude at the difficult circumstance that spurred us to change.
+might look back in gratitude at the difficult circumstance that spurred us to change.
 (Really!)
 Here’s how.

 1. What do you find unpleasant?
 Do you find it excruciating to take your child to the playground and push the swing?
 Find a way to

 make it fun for yourself.
 Connect more with your child, or use it as a sort of moving meditation.
 Do you find diaper changing unpleasant?
+Use this

 3. Accept “faults” as foibles by cultivating a sense of humor and affection about them.
-Research shows that couples who have been
+Research shows that couples who have been happily

 4. Redefine Productivity.
 Become a recovering perfectionist.
 Perfectionism doesn't make you closer to perfect.
 It just lessens